 - A general contractor.

-Some of the benefits of knowing how to estimate residential electrical work include:
+As per our expertise, some of the benefits of knowing how to estimate residential electrical work include:

 - A better understanding of the project scope.

 - Knowledge of the materials and labor needed to complete residential electrical work.